jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 random:seed({A,B,C}).
 ```

-^ If you have to stick with OTP 17 or older, consider using external modules implementing the bettern random number algorithms.
+^ If you have to stick with OTP 17 or older, consider using external modules implementing the better random number algorithms.
 Those in OTP 18 or later rand module are all available.
 You can use SFMT and TinyMT too.
 Use `crypto:strong_rand_bytes/1` for properly seeding the functions.

 ---